Vyral/base-template/_posts/2020-03-19-what-the-fed-funds-rate-cut-means-to-you.md

 {% include youtube.html %}

-<p style= center><em>Here’s what you need to know about the Fed Funds Rate cut, quantitative easing, and nailing a refinance in these volatile times.</p></em>
+<p style="text-align: center;"><em>Here’s what you need to know about the Fed Funds Rate cut, quantitative easing, and nailing a refinance in these volatile times.</p></em>

 The Federal Reserve has cut rates two separate times to a target range of zero to a quarter of a percent.
 While this is a positive measure that helps alleviate some of the economic turmoil that’s happening right now, it’s important to keep in mind that the slash doesn’t directly affect mortgage rates.&nbsp;

-That being said, **mortgages&nbsp;**will be impacted by the fact that they’ve started quantitative easing once again, specifically with the purchase of $200 billion worth—that’s “billion” with a “B,” folks—of mortgage-backed securities markets.
+That being said, mortgages&nbsp;will be impacted by the fact that they’ve started quantitative easing once again, specifically with the purchase of $200 billion worth—that’s “billion” with a “B,” folks—of mortgage-backed securities markets.
 Over time, this will drive interest rates down.&nbsp;

 The fact remains that the mortgage industry as a whole has a capacity issue; while the average year has about $2 trillion worth of originations (half stemming from purchases, the other half from refinances), there’s currently trillions of dollars’ worth of loans out there that could benefit from a refinance and the industry simply doesn’t have the capacity to refinance half of America in a two- to three-month window.&nbsp;